Home / Orange County / Los Alamitos

 Termite Activity Patterns in Los Alamitos

-Los Alamitos's 1960s–1980s single-family tract homes; some horse-adjacent properties — with an average home age of 45–60 years — creates specific entry points for termites.
+Los Alamitos homes — with an average age of 45–60 years — have construction features that create specific entry points for termites.
 Knowing the local patterns helps you catch activity before it becomes structural damage.

 Frass / Droppings

 Small hexagonal pellets resembling sawdust below eaves, window frames, or baseboards — drywood termite waste and a definitive sign of active infestation.
-In Los Alamitos's 1960s–1980s single-family tract homes; some horse-adjacent properties, this is one of the clearest visual indicators a colony is active inside the structure.
+In Los Alamitos homes, this is one of the clearest visual indicators a colony is active inside the structure.

 Mud Tubes

 Pencil-width tunnels of mud along foundation walls, exterior surfaces, or pipes — subterranean termite travel highways built to maintain moisture from soil to wood.
-Los Alamitos's 1960s–1980s single-family tract homes; some horse-adjacent properties make foundations and crawl spaces a particularly important inspection target.
+In Los Alamitos, foundations and crawl spaces are a particularly important inspection target.

 Hollow-Sounding Wood